akeneo/pim-community-dev/internal_doc/frontend/cookbooks/how_create_a_micro_front_end.md

 ```

 Note:
-Replace `akeneo-pim-community` by `akeneo-pim-enterprise` if your micro frontend is in enterprise edition.
+Replace `akeneo-pim-community` by `akeneo-pim-enterprise` if your micro-frontend is in enterprise edition.

-## Add your test suite into the packages.json
+## Add your test suite into the package.json
-Now you need to create the following new script into the package.json of the community or enterprise edition (depending on where the micro frontend is located)
+Now you need to create the following new script into the package.json of the community or enterprise edition (depending on where the micro-frontend is located)
 ```json
     "$PROJECT_NAME:lint:check": "yarn workspace @akeneo-pim-community/$PROJECT_NAME lint:check",
     "$PROJECT_NAME:build": "yarn workspace @akeneo-pim-community/$PROJECT_NAME lib:build",